 However, the sellers with the highest pricing authority had the lowest sales and profit performance.
-In fact, “high authority” sellers had 11% lower average margins and 13% fewer sales per seller compared with sellers who had low authority to negotiate on price.
+In fact, “high authority” sellers had 11% lower average margins and 13% fewer sales per seller than sellers who had low authority to negotiate on price.

 The study identified two probable culprits: buyer tactics and seller behavior.

 The bottom line?
-Sellers cave too often.
-They cave when the price differential is close, but make no mistake, caving happens all the time.
-This leads to:
+Sellers cave too often, especially when the price differential is close.
+And this often leads to:

 Bad deals for sellers

 Diminished results for sellers meeting their revenue and margin targets

 Bad deals aren’t just about price dropping, either.